 At this point, I came across Carl Hendrick’s Substack post: The Humility of the Page: The Lost Ethics of Deep Reading.
 I hadn’t thought of reading as an ethical practice per se before, and his juxtaposition of deep reading and algorithmic optimization prompted me to revisit my own relationship with written texts.

-Hendrick explains how reading is indeed an ethical practice:
+Hendrick explains how reading is indeed an ethical practice–and a deliberate one at that:

 It is the discipline of giving sustained, generous attention to the interior life of another.
 To read carefully is to say: your words matter; your complexity matters; your thought, even if difficult or dissonant, matters.
 It is to suspend our impulse to reply, to judge, to scroll away.
 And in that suspension, something else arises: empathy, reflection, even transformation.